datacontract/datacontract-cli/README.md

    datacontract model [command options] [arguments...]

 DESCRIPTION:
-   when data is found in STDIN the command will parse an insert its content into the models section of your data contract, otherwise it will print your data model
+   when data is found in STDIN the command will parse and insert its content into the models section of your data contract, otherwise it will print your data model

 OPTIONS:
-   --file value         location of the data contract, path or url (except init) (default: "datacontract.yaml") --models-path value  definition of a custom path to the schema specification in your data contract (default: "models") --type value         type of the model for input or output, valid options:
+   --file value         location of the data contract, path or url (except init) (default: "datacontract.yaml") --models-path value  definition of a custom path to the schema specification in your data contract (default: "models") --format value       format of the model for input or output, valid options:
       - data-contract-specification
       - dbt
        (default: "data-contract-specification")